EIS 2024: Private Markets and Hedge Funds: The How and When of Diversification

 Lau advocates for a strategic approach to investment, urging individuals, family offices, and institutional investors to first consider the objectives their portfolios aim to achieve.

-The inaugural Endowus Investment Summit, held on 17 April at Asia Society Hong Kong Center, hosted 400+ clients, investors, and industry professionals.
+The inaugural Endowus Investment Summit, held on 17 April at Asia Society Hong Kong Center, hosted close to 500 clients, investors, and industry professionals.
 Enjoying the digest?
 Watch the full recap video of the discussion:

 Start your private debt investing journey with Endowus Private Wealth